 If you don't hear from a loved one for a day or two, do you start to imagine the worst?

-I am always amused by those who balk at the brutality of “Texas Chainsaw Massacre” while avidly reading tales of war and torture in newspapers; while playing video games in which the near-universal objective is to “kill” the enemy (and not just games like “Call of Duty;” even good ol’ Angry Birds necessitates that you annihilate those darned pigs); while rubbernecking at the sight of a car wreck or road kill; even while deciding on how best to eliminate their rodent infestation (anyone who has had to clear a mousetrap knows what I’m talking about here).
+I am always amused by those who balk at the brutality of “Texas Chainsaw Massacre” while avidly following coverage of the latest school shooting; while playing video games in which the near-universal objective is to “kill” the enemy (and not just games like “Call of Duty;” even Two Dots necessitates that you annihilate those darned circles); while rubbernecking at the sight of a car wreck or road kill; even while deciding on how best to eliminate their rodent infestation (anyone who has had to clear a mousetrap knows what I’m talking about here).

 I am even more frightened of human nature at its worst.
 And regretting.
 And of myself, at times.